Luke 19:28-40 Christ’s Royal Entry into Jerusalem

 28 And after He had said these things, He was going on ahead, ascending to Jerusalem.
 29 And it came about that when He approached Bethphage and Bethany, near the mount that is called Olivet, He sent two of the disciples, 30 saying, “Go into the village opposite you, in which as you enter you will find a colt tied, on which no one yet has ever sat; untie it, and bring it here.
 31 “And if anyone asks you, ‘Why are you untying it?’ thus shall you speak, ‘The Lord has need of it.’”
 32 And those who were sent went away and found it just as He had told them.
 33 And as they were untying the colt, its owners said to them, “Why are you untying the colt?”
 34 And they said, “The Lord has need of it.”
 (Luke 19:28-34)

-These verses (Luke 19:28-34), the longest of this section, interestingly describe the details of finding an unridden colt.
-The colt catches the Gospel writers’ interest and our own eye.
-Something is outstanding about this scene.
-Can you recognize it?
-There are several elements: Jesus seeks out a colt; Jesus sends His disciples to fetch the colt; Jesus’ confidence that there is such a colt; and finally, Jesus’ knowledge that the owner will give permission for Jesus to ride the colt.
+These verses (Luke 19:28-34), the longest in this section, interestingly describe the details of finding an unridden colt.
+The colt captures the Gospel writers’ interest and our attention.
+Something remarkable about this scene stands out.
+Can you identify it?
+Several elements contribute: Jesus seeks out a colt; Jesus sends His disciples to retrieve the colt; Jesus’ confidence that such a colt exists; and finally, Jesus’ knowledge that the owner will allow Him to ride the colt.

-At first, we might consider these verses unimportant, but the more we read, the more intriguing they become, and we actually wish they would be longer and offer more explanation.
-For example, why did Jesus feel compelled to fetch “a colt tied, on which no one yet has ever sat” (30)?
-Or, where did Jesus gain the knowledge that the owner would ask what they are untying the colt for or even the fact that Jesus knew that the owner would release it to them?
-Starting in verse 32, we see it all happen just as Jesus had foreseen.
+At first, we may consider these verses unimportant; however, the more we read, the more intriguing they become, and we actually wish they were longer and provided more explanation.
+For instance, why did Jesus feel compelled to fetch “a colt tied, on which no one yet has ever sat” (30)?
+Also, how did Jesus know that the owner would ask why they were untying the colt, or that the owner would release it to them?
+Starting in verse 32, we witness everything unfold just as Jesus had foreseen.

-It’s hard to attach the word “prophecy” to these words because, in some sense, they are unspectacular but still significant, like road signs, revealing the steps leading Jesus to the destiny of His royal reign and its obligations.
-Five days later, Jesus answered Pilate’s words, “So You are a king?”
-Jesus answered, “You say correctly that I am a king.
-For this I have been born, and for this, I have come into the world, to bear witness to the truth.
+It’s challenging to associate the word “prophecy” with these words because, in some ways, they are unremarkable yet still significant, like road signs that indicate the steps leading Jesus to the fulfillment of His royal reign and its responsibilities.
+Five days later, Jesus responded to Pilate’s question, “So You are a king?”
+Jesus replied, “You say correctly that I am a king.
+For this, I have been born, and for this, I have come into the world, to bear witness to the truth.
 Everyone who is of the truth hears My voice” (John 18:37).
-An extraordinary sense of destiny surrounded these words and Jesus’ actions.
+A profound sense of destiny enveloped these words and Jesus’ actions.

-Each of the four Gospels mentions the seemingly insignificant colt and highlights Jesus’ grand ascension into Jerusalem before His death on the cross (Matthew 21; Mark 11; Luke 19; John 12).
-The colt has two significant Old Testament prophecies attached to it, the first recorded in Jacob’s prophecies of his son Judah, connecting it to the future reign of the Messiah in Genesis 49:11.
+Each of the four Gospels references the seemingly insignificant colt and emphasizes Jesus’ grand entry into Jerusalem before His crucifixion (Matthew 21; Mark 11; Luke 19; John 12).
+The colt is associated with two significant Old Testament prophecies, the first recorded in Jacob’s blessings to his son Judah, linking it to the future reign of the Messiah in Genesis 49:11.

 10 “The scepter shall not depart from Judah, Nor the ruler’s staff from between his feet, Until Shiloh comes, And to him shall be the obedience of the peoples.
 11 “He ties his foal to the vine, And his donkey’s colt to the choice vine.… (Genesis 49:10-11).

-Shiloh is best understood as the Messiah, the promised One to lead His people.
-Verse 11, though not very specific, does importantly identify the colt with the beginning of this Messiah’s kingship.
+Shiloh is best understood as the Messiah, the promised One who will lead His people.
+Verse 11, while not very specific, importantly identifies the colt with the onset of this Messiah’s kingship.
+More pointedly, the New Testament Gospel writers, drawing on the Genesis 49 passage, quote the prophecy concerning the Jews' promised king entering Jerusalem.

 Rejoice greatly, O daughter of Zion!
 Shout [in triumph,] O daughter of Jerusalem!
 Behold, your king is coming to you; He is just and endowed with salvation, Humble, and mounted on a donkey, Even on a colt, the foal of a donkey.
 (Zechariah 9:9; John 12:14-15)

-The events crowd together, almost in a magical way, presetting the last steps of Jesus.
-Each Gospel writer consumes so much time and space writing about this last week where the first three Jewish feasts, Passover, Unleavened Bread, and Firstfruits, are fulfilled in Christ.
-And so, even as the stars lined up pointing to Jesus’ birth of a King, now we see them leading to His entry as king.
-Nothing could change this.
-God predestined this path of events leading up to this entry into Jerusalem down to the last details.
-All the universe was set in motion to respond to God’s decree that Jesus is King, even to the specific details of the Messiah riding on a never-ridden colt.
+The events crowd together in an almost magical way, presetting the final steps of Jesus.
+Each Gospel writer dedicates considerable time and space to describing this last week when the first three Jewish feasts- Passover, Unleavened Bread, and Firstfruits- are fulfilled in Christ.
+Just as the stars aligned to herald Jesus’ birth as King, we now see them guiding His entry as King.
+Nothing could alter this.
+God predestined every detail of the events leading to this entry into Jerusalem.
+The entire universe was set in motion to fulfill God’s decree that Jesus is King, even in the specific detail of the Messiah riding on a colt that had never been ridden.
 (These purebred colts were not easy to find!)
-Jesus’ words, “The Lord” or The Ruler (Greek: kurios) “has need of it” signifies God’s unique way of working in the lives of others for them to concur with their part in God’s more excellent plan.
+Jesus’ words, “The Lord” or " The Ruler " (Greek: kurios) “has need of it” signify God’s unique way of working in the lives of others so they may align with their role in God’s greater plan.

 Jesus' entry into Jerusalem starting Passion Week